Community programs are open to all girls from across Long Island, regardless of whether or not they participate in our school-based programs.

 BOLD FUTURE LEADERS

-The next Bold Future Leaders cohort is November 2022-May 2023 with applications opening in late September/early October 2022.
+The next Bold Future Leaders cohort is scheduled to take place weekly on Saturday mornings November 2022-May 2023 with applications opening in October 2022.
 Bold Future Leaders brings together high school girls (grades 9-12) to develop strong leadership, advocacy, and college and career readiness skills.
 Our comprehensive approach helps develop girls’ interpersonal relationships, financial literacy, gain practical life skills, and confidence… thus equipping girls to become our community’s next leader, change-makers, and economically independent women.

 Topics covered in this program include: healthy relationships, goal-setting, resume writing, communication, career exploration, and budgeting & investing.